BashPrime/metroid-prime-randomizer/README.md

 [Visit website](https://randomizer.metroidprime.run)

+## How it works

+This program takes a disc image of Metroid Prime and randomizes the locations of all 100 items in the game world, allowing for a new and highly replayable gaming experience.
+Items are placed using a logic system to ensure that every seed is possible to complete, and additional checks can be enabled to minimize the risk of softlocking.

+The randomizer is currently option-based, allowing the user to enable or disable restrictions and sequence breaking tricks as they wish.

 ## Install

 To build from source, you will need to install the 64-bit version of [Node.js](https://nodejs.org) to install the application and its dependencies using `npm`.
 32-bit builds of the randomizer are not supported currently.